-The research has shown that 61% of bipolar I and 48% of bipolar II patients tend to self-medicate with alcohol or marijuana.
+Bipolar disorder can lead to substance abuse.
+Research has shown that 61% of bipolar I and 48% of bipolar II patients self-medicate with alcohol or marijuana.
 (1)

 Is cannabis good or bad for bipolar disorder?

-Unfortunately, there is no straight answer to this dilemma.
-Some patients find it useful for managing their symptoms, while others have quite an opposite opinion.
+Unfortunately, there is no answer to this.
+Some patients find it useful for managing their symptoms, while others experience the complete opposite.

 And this is important to remember: THC, the most prevalent cannabinoid in the plant, is a psychoactive compound.

-In this instance, however, these side-effects of cannabis can also be the underlying symptoms of bipolar disorder.
-So if a person has a bipolar disorder with mentioned symptoms, using cannabis is probably not a good idea.
+However, these side-effects of cannabis can be similar to the symptoms of bipolar disorder.
+So if a person with bipolar disorder is currently experiencing feelings of increased anxiety, using cannabis is not a good idea.

-On the other hand, there are studies that prove that marijuana can be very effective in treating both depression and anxiety.
-That’s probably why some bipolar patients enjoy the herb without experiencing those undesirable side effects.
-On the contrary, they feel more relaxed and calm.
+On the other hand, there are studies which suggest that marijuana can be very effective in treating both depression and anxiety.
+Some bipolar patients can enjoy cannabis without experiencing undesirable side-effects, and they find it makes them feel more relaxed and calm.

-Nonetheless, a 2012 research found a link between cannabis use and decreased psychotic threshold.
-This means, according to researchers, that marijuana can lower the turning point when a person starts having active psychotic symptoms.
+Nonetheless, a 2012 research study found a link between cannabis use and decreased psychotic threshold.
+This means that marijuana can lower the point at which a person starts having active psychotic symptoms.
 (3)

-Marijuana still remains one of the most abused substances among the bipolar patients.
-It’s more than alarming once you find out 56% of bipolar patients have experienced a drug or alcohol addiction in their lifetime.
+Marijuana still remains one of the most abused substances among bipolar patients and 56% of bipolar patients have experienced a drug or alcohol addiction in their lifetime.

 What bipolar patients have to say about their experience with cannabis?